 With a hematocrit or as part of a complete blood count (CBC), which may be ordered as a component of a general health screen; when you have signs and symptoms of anemia (weakness, fatigue) or polycythemia (dizziness, headache); at regular intervals to monitor these conditions or response to treatment

-A blood sample drawn from a vein in your arm or by a fingerstick (children and adults) or heelstick (newborns)
+A blood sample drawn from a vein or by a fingerstick (children and adults) or heelstick (newborns)

 Hemoglobin is the iron-containing protein found in all red blood cells (RBCs) that gives the cells their characteristic red color.
 Hemoglobin enables RBCs to bind to oxygen in the lungs and carry it to tissues and organs throughout the body.
 It also helps transport a small portion of carbon dioxide, a product of cell metabolism, from tissues and organs to the lungs, where it is exhaled.